"I work in customer service"

 - Member, Board of Trustees, Morehouse College

-- Member, Advisory Board, Eagle Ranch
+- Member, Board of Advisors, Eagle Ranch

-- Member, Advisory Board, Global Teen Challenge
+- Member, Board of Advisors, Advisory Board, Global Teen Challenge

 - Executive Member, National Advisory Board, Lead Like Jesus